capmeth/acid/docsite/docs/configuration/options.md

 ]
 ```

+### `*.types`

 Specify language marker(s) ("js", "jsx", "vue", etc.) in `types`.
-Language markers appearing more than once in the list are merged to form a single record for a given marker.
+Markers appearing more than once in the list are shallowly merged to form a single record for a given marker.

-The settings here are specific to the language types specified and will override the defaults from `cobe`.
+A `default` type exists, and it is applied to any block that does not specify a language type.

+A "fallback" record can be set by specifying `types: '*'`.
+If set, it is shallowly merged with the record corresponding to the code block's effective type.

+### `*.use`

-Use `use` to specify the module that will render the code from the block (see extension documentation).
+Use `use` to specify the module that will render the code from the block (see [renderer docs](document/integration-renderers)).

+### `*.imports`

+The `imports` setting generates import declarations from browser-accessible module `specifier`s with the exports desired.
+These declarations are then added to code blocks provided the renderer in `use` supports inserting them.

+Use `imports.*.default` to specify the name of the default import, or to specify a namespace import.

+For `imports.*.names`,
+- use a `*` to import **all** of the named exports
+- use a string to import specific named exports
+- use a function to filter the export names desired (return the name or null to omit)
+- use a regular expression to match the export names desired

+The above also applies when `imports.*` is set to a non-object value.

+Setting `imports.*` to `null` results in a side-effect import declaration.

+> Beware of potential naming conflicts as renderers may also apply their own imports to code blocks.

+### `*.mode`

 Values available for `mode` are:
 - "static": just show the code